ttatsf/DebFuncs/README.md

   //the regular pattern :
   const bool DEBOUNCED_DATA = debounceOne( digitalRead( PIN_ONE ) );
   if ( isDroppedOne( DEBOUNCED_DATA ) ){
-    //Do anything you want only when the debounced data is dropped.
+    //  Do anything you want only when the debounced data is dropped.
   }

   //the regular pattern for array : for (int i = 0; i < 4; i++){
     const bool DEBOUNCED_DATA = debounceArray[i]( digitalRead( PIN_ARRAY[i] ) );
     if ( isDroppedArray[i]( DEBOUNCED_DATA ) ){
-      //Do anything you want only when the debounced data is dropped.
+      //  Do anything you want only when the debounced data is dropped.
     }
   }
   delay(1);